DegreeWorks FAQs

 • My major requires me to complete an area of emphasis, but it didn’t appear on the audit.
 What’s wrong?

-If none of these problems describe your situation, or if you need additional help identifying what’s wrong, contact your advisor.
+If none of these problems describe your situation, or if you need additional help identifying the issue, contact your advisor.
 If the advisor believes a technical error exists on the audit, they will email the Office of the Registrar at degreewk@uga.edu.

 1. Before you meet with your academic advisor to discuss registration for an upcoming semester.

-2. After you register to ensure that the courses you selected applied to your requirements like you thought they would.
+2. After you register to ensure that the courses you selected applied to your requirements correctly.

 3. After your grades for each semester are posted.